onap/vnfrqts-requirements/docs/Chapter4/Security.rst

 Data Protection Requirements

 .. req::
     :id: R-58964
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** provide the capability to restrict read and write access to data.
+    The VNF **MUST** provide the capability to restrict read and write access to data handled by the VNF.

 .. req::
     :id: R-99112